splunk/public-o11y-docs/gdi/disk/disk.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the disk and partition monitor using the Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the disk and partition monitor using the Smart Agent receiver.
 This plugin provides disk metrics for Splunk Observability Cloud.

 Use alerts and thresholds based on the plugin metrics to avoid filling disks to capacity.
 The Smart Agent plugin computes aggregated utilization metrics based on the output of this plugin.